Beau Clark Shares Stunning Photo of Stassi Schroeder Just After She Gave Birth To Baby Hartford

-Beau Clark shared a new series of photos of Hartford Charlie Rose, his baby girl he welcomed two weeks ago with wife, Stassi Schroeder.
+Beau Clark shared a series of photos of Hartford Charlie Rose, the baby girl he welcomed two weeks ago with wife Stassi Schroeder.

-In a new post to his Instagram page, the former Vanderpump Rules star dropped six new photos as he gave fans a look at his new life as a proud papa, as well as a beautiful picture of his wife shortly after she gave birth to their daughter.
+In a new post to his Instagram page, the former Vanderpump Rules star dropped six snapshots which gave fans a look at his life as a proud papa, as well as a beautiful picture of his wife shortly after she gave birth to their daughter.

-The photo share included a front-face view of the newborn as she frowned at the camera while sucking on a pacifier.
-The next pic showed Beau holding Hartford as they both wore Los Angeles Rams gear in honored Beau’s favorite NFL team.
+The photo share included a full-face view of the newborn as she frowned at the camera while sucking on a pacifier.
+The next pic showed Beau holding Hartford as they both wore Los Angeles Rams gear in honor of Beau's favorite NFL team.

-There was also a shot of baby Hartford peacefully resting on her daddy’s chest.
-And another featured the couple’s dog, Refund, in a protective mode as he napped while laying with his head pressed right against Hartford’s bassinet.
+There was also a shot of baby Hartford peacefully resting on her daddy's chest.
+And another featured the couple's dog, Refund, in protective mode as he napped while lying with his head pressed right against Hartford's bassinet.

 The final slide was the showstopper.
-The photo featured new mom Stassi laying in a hospital bed with Hartford pressed against her chest shortly after she gave birth to her.
+The photo featured new mom Stassi lying in a hospital bed with Hartford pressed against her chest shortly after she gave birth to her.
 Stassi stared straight at the camera in the raw shot while her daughter peeped her eyes open as she bonded with her mama.

-You can see all of Beau’s photos in his Instagram post below.

 "Stassi has never looked more gorgeous than that last pic," one fan wrote.